Canon 2000D vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 2000D and the D5 are recent models that feature in their makers' current product line-up.
+Both the 2000D and the D5 are recent models that are part of the current product line-up.
 The D5 replaced the earlier Nikon D4S, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 2000D vs Nikon D5